Some of these issues are flat out mythology and categorically false, while others are true in some applications and false in other scenarios.

 This gets narrowed down to such uncommon situations that you'll likely never encounter it.
 What this refers to is the impedance of the preamp input on your mixer, interface, or stand-alone preamplifier.
 There's the rule of making sure there's at least a 10:1 ratio of terminating load to the microphone or headphone impedance or you under-power and effect the frequency response.

 It's basically like this.
 If you're using consumer-level gear then the consumer-level mic will be matched with your consumer-level preamp.
-Professional quality preamps and amplifiers typically needs to supply more power to overcome the higher impedance of professional mics and headphones.
+Professional quality preamps and amplifiers typically need to supply more power to overcome the higher impedance of professional mics and headphones.
 This high impedance is what allows them to be more sensitive to details (has to do with extra coiling).

 So unless you're mismatching a toy with tool, you're fine here.
 Also, this doesn't happen with any active microphones that ensure they have enough power.
 So now we're only talking about passive mics with really crappy gear.
 The other time is if you try to split a mic signal to two different inputs (I've never done this in my life), you need twice the power and likely aren't delivering it.